Jcharizard/Jcharizard/readme.md

 Hey!
 I’m **Jhonny Alvarado**, a self-taught **2009-born developer** from Los Angeles.
 At just 16, I built this entire full-stack AI-powered Instagram lead generation tool — **ClientScopeAI** — from scratch.
 I specialize in blending **AI, automation, and scraping** to build real-world tools that actually solve problems.
 This is my first complete app, and the first of many more to come.
 I'm just getting started.
+Started my journey officially April 17, 2025.

 - 💻 Passionate about backend, AI, and automation
 - 📈 Focused on tools that help people grow their business